-The Biostatistics track builds on the classic public health biostatistics skill and knowledge base and takes advantage of special knowledge of its faculty in the areas of genetics, bioinformatics and big data science.
-Students have the opportunity to learn and apply statistical genetics in the context of complex disease study, high-throughput computing used in “big data” science and applications in evidence-based patient-centered outcome studies.
+The Biostatistics track builds on classic public health biostatistics skills and knowledge base and takes advantage of the special knowledge of its faculty in the areas of genetics, bioinformatics and big data science.
+Students have the opportunity to learn and apply statistical genetics in the context of complex disease study, high-throughput computing used in “big data” science, and applications in evidence-based patient-centered outcome studies.
 Courses include topics and material such as interpretation of personalized and evidence-based medicine in the context of public health; basic understanding of genetics and epigenetics; and general “omic” approaches and concepts.

 PH 711: Intermediate Biostatistics (3 credits)

 PH 712: Probability and Statistical Inference (3 credits)

 PH 718: Data Management and Visualization in R (3 credits)